-The SNHPC website (www.snhpc.org) is a key resource for informing stakeholders about upcoming activities and public involvement opportunities.
+The SNHPC website (www.snhpc.org) is a key resource for informing stakeholders about upcoming activities and public involvement

-• Social media.
+• Facebook and YouTube.
 The SNHPC routinely shares news, announcements, and resources of regional interest via the Commission's Facebook page.
 The platform allows for more frequent, informal public communications.
 Facebook followers can express their interest in a topic by "liking" a post, writing a comment, or sharing a post with their own network of friends.
+The SNHPC uses its YouTube channel to post recordings of public meetings and provide information about key initiatives.
+To subscribe, visit youtube.com/@snhpcplanning137 and click "Subscribe."

-The SNHPC does not accept comments on the Facebook wall as comments for the record, as these comments can be edited or deleted without the SNHPC's knowledge.
+&lt;sup>1 Please note: The SNHPC does not accept comments on the Facebook or YouTube wall as comments for the record, as these comments can be edited or deleted without the SNHPC's knowledge.
 Facebook comments sent via direct message will be considered as comments for the record.